iusvar/grav-plugin-snappygrav/README.md

 You can do this configuration in the plugin's configuration.
 Simply copy the `user/plugins/snappygrav/snappygrav.yaml` into `user/config/plugins/snappygrav.yaml` and make your modifications.

+> I HAVE TO REMEMBER: TO UPDATE TO VERSION 1.9.0

 | Variable | Default | Options | Note |
 |----------|---------|-------------------------------------------------|--------------------------------------------------------------------------------------------|
 | enabled | true | `true` or `false` | Set to false to disable this plugin completely. |